Qumulo/docs/_includes/content-reuse/admin-guides/monitoring-and-metrics/cloud-based-monitoring-vpn-remote-support.md

 * Logs, stack traces, and code dumps

+{% unless page.platform == 'anq' %}
 ## Prerequisites
-Before you can use Cloud-Based Monitoring and Remote Support:
+Before you can use Cloud-Based Monitoring{% if page.platform == 'on-prem'%} and VPN Remote Support:{% elsif page.platform contains 'cnq-' %}, you must enable the following destination hostnames for TCP on port 443:{% endif %}
+{% if page.platform == 'on-prem' %}
 * A member of the Qumulo Care Team must install VPN keys on your Qumulo cluster

 * You must enable the following destination hostnames for TCP on port 443
+{% endif %}
   <table>
     <thead>
       <tr>